Koko-66/Web-App-DevOps-Project/README.md

 - **Delivery Date:** A column to track delivery dates for orders.
 Can be used to gain valuable insights into various metrics, e.g.:
     - Track the number of orders made/shipped vs. delivered.
     - Track the success rate of deliveries per user to identify potential issues with addresses/unwanted customer behaviour.
-    - In conjunction with Shipping Date, can be used 'time-to-delivery' providing valuable insights into potential issues with delivery service providers/bottlenecks.
+    - In conjunction with Shipping Date, can be used to track 'time-to-delivery' providing valuable insights into potential issues with delivery service providers/bottlenecks.
     - Track and compare the performance (delivery succes/time-to-delivery) of various delivery service providers, etc.

     The feature was implemented successfully in feature branch `feature/add-delivery-date` and is ready to be merged into the production branch when required (provided there are no merge conflicts).